 3 Konjac Weight Loss Research

 Konjac fiber is the active ingredient in Lipozene.
 On the bottle, they call it Amorphophallus konjac.
-It's a fiber which expands in size when exposed to liquids.
+It's a fiber that expands in size when exposed to liquids.
 This helps suppress appetite.

 Several studies – some dating as far back as the 1980s – have investigated glucomannan as a weight loss aid.
 Here's a review of the research.
 Take note of the amount used.